Asbestosis

 Notable risk factors for asbestosis include:

-• Industrial work: Those who served in industrial trades like carpentry or construction work in the 20th century often used asbestos-based products on a daily basis for long periods of time.
-This meant they could inhale stray fibers regularly.
+• Industrial work: Those who served in industrial trades like carpentry or construction work in the 20th century often used asbestos-based products daily for long periods of time.

-• Military service: Asbestos-based products could be found throughout all U.S. military assets.
-U.S. veterans that served as shipyard workers, insulators, and boiler tenders had a very high risk of exposure since they had to work with asbestos daily.
+• Military service: Asbestos-based products could be found throughout U.S. military assets.
+Veterans who served as shipyard workers, insulators, and boiler tenders had a very high risk of exposure since they had to work with asbestos every day.

 • Smoking: According to the American Lung Association (ALA), those who smoke have a higher risk of developing asbestosis.
 Smoking weakens the lungs and makes it easier for asbestos fibers to cause irritation.

 Connie, a World War II veteran who fought in the Battle of Iwo Jima, was diagnosed with asbestosis decades after he served.
-He was regularly exposed to asbestos for 30 years while serving as an electrician.
-Since asbestos is inflammable, it was used in military electrical wiring for decades.
+He was exposed to asbestos for 30 years while serving as an electrician.
+Since asbestos is heat and flame-resistant, it was used in military electrical wiring for decades.

 Symptoms of Asbestosis